geom3trik/tuix/README.md

     app.run();
 }
 ```
 Now we create an app which gives us a closure with three arguments.
 The first is a `WindowDescription` we can use to set the properties of the window like the title and size, which we do last because the closure expects the window description to be returned.
 The second is the `State` which is created by the app and passed to all widgets during building, events, and drawing.
-The final argument of the closure is an `Entity` id to the window which acts as the top level widget in the hierarchy.
+The final argument of the closure is an `Entity` id to the window which acts as the top level widget in the tree.

 The first line of the closure adds the stylsheet to the app.
 Next, we create an instance of our counter, set the initial value, and then build the widget into the app the same way we did with the sub-widgets of the counter.
 Then, as mentioned before, we set the window title and intial size and return the window description.